 Montbrook is the first late Hemphillian (NALMA) site found in north Florida.
 It is located about 120 miles (200 km) north of the Palmetto Fauna, the state’s only other source of late Hemphillian fossils.
 But unlike that region, Montbrook is producing more complete specimens and contains the first significant land-dwelling fauna of this age from Florida.
 The Palmetto Fauna is rich in marine species, while the aquatic species discovered at Montbrook are mostly from freshwater habitats.
 So, Montbrook is providing the first direct evidence of its age about animal life in a coastal river and adjacent habitats in the Southeastern United States.

 The Montbrook Site is located on private property and public access is not allowed.
 The landowner contacted the Florida Museum about fossils discovered on the property.
 Once they learned the scientific importance of the discovery, they allowed Florida Museum staff and volunteers to conduct an excavation between mid-November 2015 and mid-May 2016.
 Needing something to call this new site, ‘Montbrook’ was agreed upon, taking its name from the nearby, now-defunct town of Montbrook (see this blog post for more information).
 This effort involved nearly 150 persons and 5,000 person-hours, resulting in the recovery of 8,000 fossil specimens.
 The digging season following this was even more extensive, running from October 1st, 2016 through May 21st, 2017.
 The effort made by Florida Museum volunteers, staff, students, and teachers resulted in 9,221 person-hours put into digging at the site.
-Subsequently, volunteer digs have been held at Montbrook during the Fall of 2017 and 2018 and the Spring of 2018.
-Preparation and curation of these fossil finds is currently ongoing.
-The current digging season is in March 2019.
+Subsequently, volunteer digs have been held at Montbrook ever since with future digs planned and preparation and curation currently ongoing.